infinispan/infinispan-designs/Second-Level-Cache.md

 (1) even at the risk of providing inconsistent image: when ran in transactional mode and a transaction T1 updates two keys A -> 1, B->1 to A -> 2, B -> 2, second transaction T2 may read A -> 2, B -> 1 or vice versa.
 This breaks the traditional ACID isolation which protects reads with short locks and writes with long locks.

+(2) collections and native ids are stored in the same way

+(3) this is a limitation that might be removed in the future by marking the non-evictable items appropriatelly

-(2) in distributed mode only if the node is an owner
+(4) in distributed mode only if the node is an owner